LetMeInnnnn/Shrtfly-Skip/README.md

 3. Visit a Shrtfly link.
 The script will run automatically.
 4. If captcha appears, click **Stop Script**, complete the captcha, then continue.

+---

+## ⚠️ Disclaimer / Credits
+Most of this script and README content was generated with the help of **ChatGPT**.
+You can use and modify the script, but the original creator (owner) does not provide active support.